How do cyber attacks usually start in small businesses?

 Why websites, hosting panels and public facing services need review

-Public facing systems deserve regular attention because they can be reached from outside the organisation.
-This may include websites, hosting control panels, DNS portals, VPNs, remote access services, email admin portals, supplier dashboards and cloud administration interfaces.
+Public facing systems deserve particular attention because they can be reached from outside the organisation.
+These may include websites, hosting control panels, DNS portals, VPNs, remote access services, email administration portals, supplier dashboards and cloud administration interfaces.

 For more detail, see our guides: